OpenSlides/openslides-autoupdate-service/README.md

 ### With Docker

-The docker build uses the auth token as default.
-Either configure it to use the auth-fake services (see environment variables below) or make sure the service inside the docker container can connect to the auth service.
-For example with the docker argument --network host.
-The auth-secrets have to given as a file.
+Make sure the service inside the docker container can connect to the auth service, postgres and redis, for example with the docker argument `--network host`.

 ```
 docker build . --tag openslides-autoupdate
 docker run --network host -v $PWD/secrets:/run/secrets openslides-autoupdate
 ```

-It uses the host network to connect to redis and postgres.

 ### With Auto Restart